MatteoGgl/docker-gophish/README.md

 This is a quick way to deploy a [gophish](https://github.com/gophish/gophish) installation on your local machine.

-The version running is 0.1.2 on the official Debian Jessie container.
+The latest version 0.1.2 is running on the official Debian Jessie container.
 Latest stable image version is 0.6.

 ## Usage